 This completes the three reports of a 3-way forecast and will show your balance sheet movements for the next 12 months.
 The main question to ask when analysing this forecast is “Does it look reasonable?”.
 You’ll see where your debtors, creditors and other balance sheet accounts will change in the coming year.

-End of Year Report Bundle
+Bundle your End of Year Reporting

 We recommend that you create a separate Report Bundle in Calxa for your end of year report.
 Simply include all the reports listed in this post for your end of year report.
 When you put all these reports into an end of year report bundle it then becomes effortless next time round you need it.
 Here is a Sample Report Bundle as shown in the webinar.